antinvestor/service-ledger/README.md

 ```
 {
   "id": "abcd1234",
-  "lines": [
+  "entries": [
     {
       "account": "alice",
-      "delta": -100
+      "amount": -100
     },
     {
       "account": "bob",
-      "delta": 100
+      "amount": 100
     }
   ],
   ...
 }
 ```
-> Transactions with a total delta not equal to zero will result in a `400 BAD REQUEST` error.
+> Transactions with a total amount not equal to zero will result in a `400 BAD REQUEST` error.

 Transaction `timestamp` by default will be the time at which it is created.
 If necessary(such as migration of existing transactions), can be overridden using the `timestamp` property in the payload as follows: